BobBoldin/splice_horizon/docs/canon/style_guide.md

-# Style Guide (Updated)
+# Style Guide

-This guide controls narration and dialogue so the audiobook remains clear and engaging.
+This guide keeps narration and dialogue clear for performance.

 ## Core audio rules

+- Action-first, dialogue-last is the default.
+  *Beat.* “Line.”

+- If a tag is required, place it before the quote with a comma.
+Use plain verbs.
+  *Nyra said,* “First sip.”

+- No em dashes.
+Use periods or colons.
+  “The talk turned easy: small pieces of the day.”

-- No contractions in narration or dialogue.
+- No ellipses.
+Use a brief sentence or a beat for silence.

-- Numbers and symbols are spelled (for example, “ten,” “percent”).
+- Numbers are spelled where practical.
-- No em dash characters.
-- Dialogue is conversational.
-Narration carries senses and context.
+  “Twenty five years.”
+“Two notes.”

 - Scene transitions are spoken by the narrator.
-Characters do not label transitions.
+Characters do not announce them.

 ## Clarity over negation

 Prefer direct description to negative framing.

-**Do**
-- “The skiff found its line and held steady.”
-- “The room was quiet.”
+- Do: “The room was quiet.”

-**Do not**
-- “It was not a stumble; it was a glide.”
-- “The room was not loud.”
+- Do not: “The room was not loud.”

-### Avoid chained negation formulas
-Avoid patterns like **“not a this, not a that, but a …”** or **“neither … nor … but ….”** Replace with a plain affirmative line.

-**Before:** “Not a hoof.
-Not a paw.
-A body that drags a part of itself and then lifts it.
-Maybe a tail that acts like a third limb.”
-**After:**  “It does not look like hoofprints or paw marks.
-Something drags part of itself, then lifts it — a tail, maybe, working like a third limb.”

-**Before:** “It was not music; it was machinery.”
-**After:**  “The machinery kept time.”

-## Avoid rhetorical opposites
-Do not hinge sentences on binary opposites such as **“not X, but Y.”** State what it is, not what it is not.
+Avoid “not X, but Y” constructions.
+State what it is.

-**Before:** “Not fear, not anger, but resolve.”
-**After:**  “He was resolved.”

-**Before:** “The dune did not threaten; it invited.”
-**After:**  “The dune sloped gently and drew them forward.”

-## Keep figurative language restrained
+## Figurative language
-Use light, grounded imagery.
-Avoid poetic flourishes that personify terrain or turn into aphorisms.

-**Before:** “Rocks want to tell a story.”
-**After:**  “Fractures and bands showed age.”

-**Before:** “If a thought helps, I will speak.
-If silence helps, I will keep it.”
-**After:**  “I will speak when guidance is needed.
-Otherwise, collect samples.”

-Limit figurative lines to one per scene, and only if it aids understanding.
+Keep imagery light and concrete.
+One image per beat if it truly helps understanding.

 ## Dialogue tone

-- Use natural cadence.
-Avoid clipped stacks of four to six word sentences.
+- Natural cadence.
+Avoid stacks of clipped four to six word sentences.
-- Characters do not speak in maxims or slogans.
+- Characters do not speak in slogans or maxims.
-- Keep technical terms concrete and short when possible.
+- Keep technical terms concrete and short.

-## Worldbuilding and science
+## Radio and PA patterns
-- Introduce terms with a plain anchor (“glassback grazer, a small plated herbivore”).
-- Use function-first descriptions in the field (“plates bend glare and shed heat”).

-## Transitions
-- The narrator signals new scenes (“Morning on Procurement Deck Two…”).
-- Characters do not say “spoken transition.”
+- Brevity with character cue.
+  - “Copy.” *Dax kept the cadence even.*
+  - “Copy.” *Hale read the mirror line true.*

+- Put comms context in the beat, not the tag.
+  - *Elias came over comms.* “Now.”

-## Quick self-check before commit
+## Quick self-check

-- Search for: `not`, `neither`, `nor`, `but` in the same sentence.
-- Replace negative frames with direct statements.
-- Remove aphoristic pairs (“If X, then Y. If Z, then W.”).
-- Read dialogue aloud for natural flow.
+- Can this line be written as: *Beat.* “Line.”
+- If a tag remains, is it before the quote with a comma.
+- Exactly one concrete beat.
+- No em dashes and no ellipses.
+- Numbers spelled.

-## Concrete rewrite example (Chapter 09)
+## Concrete rewrite sample
-**Before:**
-Renn laid a flag at the start of the marks.
-“Heavy traveler,” he said.
-“Not a hoof.
-Not a paw.
-A body that drags a part of itself and then lifts it.
-Maybe a tail that acts like a third limb.”

-**After (preferred):**
-Renn placed a marker at the start of the trail.
-“Whatever made this was heavy,” he said.
-“It does not look like hoofprints or paw marks.
-Something drags part of itself, then lifts it — a tail, maybe, working like a third limb.”
+**Before:** “Public channel,” Nyra said softly.
+“This is a notice to habitat services.
+Short transport along the basin path.
+Dust control will be light.
+Thank you.”
+**After:** *Nyra opened the public channel,* “Notice to habitat services.
+Short transport along the basin path.
+Dust control will be light.
+Thank you.”